 Occasionally, this variety has telescope eyes.
 These will not develop until the fish is six months old, so it can be hard to tell if juveniles will have them or not.

 The most common colors are oranges, reds, or yellows.
-Breeders have produced rarer colors though, like calico, white, black, and even Fantails with the patchy design of Japanese Koi.
+Breeders have produced rarer colors though, like calico, white, black, and even fantails with the patchy design of koi.

 An adult will be 6-8 inches from their head to the tip of their tail.